-One time a person was parked in our parking spot in the garage and we told the babushka, and they quickly took care of the matter.
+One time a person was parked in our parking spot in the garage and we told the babushka, and she quickly took care of the matter.
 Another responsibility of the babushka is to give us our monthly utility bills.
 They also tend to the many plants that are in our lobby.

 Of course most of our communication is non verbal.
 I use Google Translate and hand gestures the majority of the time.
 Somehow, we understand each other fairly well.
 With each week of language lessons I am able to communicate with them better.
 A few weeks ago I said good afternoon (добрий день), and I got the biggest smile from one of the babushkas.

 The babushkas act as a grandmotherly figure to those in the building and dote on the little children who live in the building.
 I have heard stories of the babushkas making sure you are dressed properly in the wintertime, making sure everyone wears a hat and has a good warm coat and gloves on before they go outside, and I completely believe that the babushkas would do that.

 I think each building should have a babushka.
 We would all benefit from babushkas in our lives.